Multi-party period of the Republic of Turkey: 1980–2002

-Erdoğan government (2002 - today)

-2002 elections
+2002–present: AKP government

 A series of economic shocks led to new elections in 2002, bringing into power the religiously conservative Justice and Development Party (AKP) of former mayor of Istanbul, Recep Tayyip Erdoğan.
 The Erdoğan government started negotiations with the EU on October 3, 2005.

-2007 elections

 The AKP again won the 2007 elections, which followed the controversial August 2007 presidential election, during which AKP member Abdullah Gül was elected President at the third round.
 Recent developments in Iraq (explained under positions on terrorism and security), secular and religious concerns, the intervention of the military in political issues, relations with the EU, the United States, and the Muslim world were the main issues.
 The outcome of this election, which brought the Turkish and Kurdish ethnic/nationalist parties (MHP and DTP) into the parliament, will affect Turkey's bid for European Union membership, as Turkish perceptions of the current process (or lack thereof) affected the results and will continue to affect policy making in coming years.

-Ergenekon
+Ergenekon and Sledgehammer

 Alleged members of a clandestine group called Ergenekon were detained in 2008 as part of a long and complex trial.
 Members are accused of terrorism and plotting to overthrow the civilian government.

-"Sledgehammer" plot

 On 22 February 2010 more than 40 officers arrested and then were formally charged with attempting to overthrow the government with respect to so-called "Sledgehammer" plot.
 They include four admirals, a general and two colonels, some of them retired, including former commanders of the Turkish navy and air force (three days later, the former commanders of the navy and air force were released).